top of page

 Value-Added Services from Each Option

-The best value is from professionals offering pre-wedding planning sessions, potentially eliminating the need for a separate coordinator.
+The best value comes from professionals offering pre-wedding planning sessions!
+This can potentially eliminate the need for a separate coordinator.

 Deposit Requirements and Cancellation Policies